 College Officials and Student Records Maintained on Augustana's Campus

 Within the Augustana community, only those members, individually or collectively, acting in students' legitimate educational interest will be allowed access to student education records.
 A school official has a legitimate educational interest when the official needs to review an education record in order to fulfill his or her responsibility on behalf of the college, such as when the official is performing a task that is specifically noted in the job description or by a contract agreement or other official appointment; performing a task related to a student's education; performing a task related to the discipline of a student; or providing a service or benefit relating to the student or student's family, such as health care, counseling, job placement or financial aid.
 The final determination of legitimate educational interest will be made by the Family Educational Rights and Privacy Act (FERPA) Compliance Officer (the Dean of Students) or deputized agent (in most cases these determinations will be made by the College Registrar.)

 College officials are defined as:

-- A person employed by the college in an administrative, supervisory, academic, research, or support staff position, including Campus Safety-Police and Residential Life staff;
+- A person employed by the college in an administrative, supervisory, academic, research, or support staff position, including instructors, advisors, Campus Safety-Police and Residential Life staff;

 - College employees who are part of the student's success team, including academic advisors, coaches, residential life staff, financial officers and academic personnel;